Anglo-Soviet Treaty of 1942: Background

 The Treaty followed on from the Anglo-Soviet Agreement of July 1941 that they would assist each other in fighting Germany and not seek a separate peace.

 The first meeting to discuss the treaty took place on 15 December 1941, a week after the United States had joined the British Empire and the Soviet Union to oppose the Axis powers.

 One of the goals of Joseph Stalin, the Soviet Union's head of government, was to establish a territorial agreement for a postwar Europe that would be largely divided between Britain and the Soviet Union.

-Stalin hoped to regain the territories that had been held by the Soviet Union, including Finland, Estonia, Latvia, Lithuania, Romania, Ukraine and Belarus before its losses during Operation Barbarossa, the German invasion of the Soviet Union, which began on 22 June 1941.
+Stalin hoped to regain the territories that had been part of the Soviet Union before its losses during Operation Barbarossa, the German invasion of the Soviet Union, which began on 22 June 1941.
+These included Bessarabia, Ukraine and Belarus, as well as the Baltic states of Estonia, Latvia and Lithuania which had been part of the Russian Empire and which, after a period of interwar independence, had been incorporated into the Soviet Union following their occupation in 1940.
+He also hoped to acquire Finland, which was at war with the Soviet Union as part of the Axis, and which had been an autonomous grand duchy of the Russian Empire.
 In exchange, Britain would receive land and permission to have naval bases and maritime passage through the English Channel, the North Sea and the Baltic Sea.
 Britain made no commitments and Stalin's ideas did not form part of the agreement.